atsamd-rs/atsamd/README.md

 * [`gemma_m0`](https://docs.rs/gemma_m0/latest/gemma_m0/) is a board support crate for the Adafruit Gemma M0 board.
 Similar to the Metro M0 crate, it re-exports the `atsamd21-hal` crate functionality using more convenient names.
+  * [`circuit_playground_express`](https://docs.rs/gemma_m0/latest/circuit_playground_express/) is a board support crate for the Adafruit Circuit Playground Express board.
+Similar to the Metro M0 crate, it re-exports the `atsamd21-hal` crate functionality using more convenient names.

 ## Building